rachelnertia/rachelnertia.github.io/_drafts/easy-arguments.md

 Arg argArray[] = { 1, 0.5, "hello" };
 ```

-Finally, `sizeof...(Args)` returns the size of the parameter pack.
+Finally, `sizeof...(Args)` returns the size of the parameter pack, and therefore the size of `argArray`.

 This is all pretty neat, huh?
+And also hard to argue with.
+Once your toolchain has fully migrated to C++11, updating code that uses multiple overloads of function templates, with the only difference between them being the number of arguments, to be variadic instead, should be a total no-brainer.

+I hope you've found this blog post informative.
+If there's anything unclear or odd about it, just ask.
+Can you think of other good examples of new language features that old code should be upgraded to use?

+Oh, and happy holidays!